Str-F/BWINF-42-Junior-1/README.md

 The first Junior Task of Bwinf 42

 # Input
-Each file describes a donation to the kindergarten and contains \n -in the first line the number n of goody bags,
+Each file describes a donation to the kindergarten and contains \\
+-in the first line the number n of goody bags,
 -in the second line the number k of game types
 -and in the following k lines the number of games per game type.